MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zoom.md

 ms.topic: how-to
 ---

-# Classic portal: Connect Zoom to Microsoft Defender for Cloud Apps
+# Connect Zoom to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]